Villa Maya Retreat

 - Picturesque river bank setting

-- 12-metre green stone swimming pool, surrounded by timber deck with sun loungers shaded by white ceremonial umbrellas
+- 12 x 5-metre green stone swimming pool, surrounded by timber deck with sun loungers shaded by white ceremonial umbrellas

 - Al fresco dining area overlooking the pool